 The single best way to guarantee a custom radiator will fit your truck is to use the original equipment manufacturer (OEM) part number.
 This number is the unique identifier for the original radiator that came with your truck.
 When you shop for a custom replacement, matching this number ensures the new part will have the exact same dimensions, mounting points, and hose connections.
 You can usually find the OEM number stamped on a tag or plate on your current radiator.
 Using this number removes all the guesswork and is the most reliable method for choosing the right heavy-duty radiator.

-The Payoffs of a Radiator Upgrade
+The Real Benefits of a Custom Semi Truck Radiator

 Swapping out your radiator might feel like just another repair, but it’s one of the smartest investments you can make for your truck.
 A high-quality custom radiator does more than just prevent overheating; it improves your engine’s performance, extends its life, and can even put money back in your pocket through fuel savings.
 Think of it as a proactive step toward keeping your rig reliable and efficient for the long haul.